aiidateam/aiida-core/docs/source/work/index.rst

 Let's dive in.

 >>> from aiida.orm.data.base import Int
->>> from aiida.work.workfunction import workfunction as wf
+>>> from aiida.work.workfunction import workfunctions as wf
 >>>
 >>> @wf
 >>> def sum(a, b):